 \subsection{(b) Diffusive shock acceleration}

-Diffusive shock acceleration (also known as first-order Fermi acceleration) [H-H-II:8.4.1] ``is of 'kinetic' nature, in the sense that wave-particle interactions play the decisive role.
+Diffusive \indexit{diffusive shock acceleration}shock acceleration (also known as \indexit{first-order Fermi acceleration}first-order Fermi acceleration) \ors[II:8.4.1] ``is of 'kinetic' nature, in the sense that wave-particle interactions play the decisive role.
 As explained above, reflected or otherwise energized ions can easily escape into the upstream at quasi-parallel shocks, where they self-consistently'' generate waves.
 Once grown sufficiently, these waves, and existing turbulence, diffusively scatter particles into a population that ranges from the far upstream to the far downstream.
 As the scattering centers converge owing to the compression associated with the shock, repeated scattering results in energization until they escape from the shock zone.

-[H-II:8.4.3] ``First-order Fermi \indexit{particle acceleration| first-order Fermi} acceleration produces a\indexit{power law| first-order Fermi acceleration} power-law distribution and intensities that depend on the shock strength (compression ratio $\rho_{2}/\rho_{1}$).
+\ors[II:8.4.3] ``First-order Fermi \indexit{particle!acceleration!first-order Fermi} acceleration produces a\indexit{first-order Fermi acceleration|see{particle}} power-law distribution and intensities that depend on the shock strength (compression ratio $\rho_{2}/\rho_{1}$).
 Power-law distributions are as ubiquitous for SEPs as they are in cosmic plasmas, in general.
 [The] restricted temporal and spatial dimensions available lead to an upper cut-off of the spectra at high energies --~typically between 10\,MeV and 100\,MeV for SEPs escaping interplanetary shocks. [\ldots] For particles that are already significantly faster than the flow speed, the associated momentum gain of a returning particle is: $\delta p/p = (v_1 - v_2) / v (\cos \theta -\cos \theta\prime)$, where the prime denotes the new pitch angle.